MSalopek/MSpec/Readme.md

 Clicking Add Peak changes the peak number (increases it by 1).

+### Making sense of the data

+Clicking Run checks online resources for matching masses and reports results.
+This tool can useful for compositional analysis of glycans and proteins.

 ## See it yourself:
 Please use a virtual env.
 Install dependencies using:
 ```